allanbowe/rawsas/content/posts/2022-08-31-installing-sas-on-centos-7.md

         MODULE: sasmotifsasvsub ਷��U SUBSYSTEM: 8 SLOT: 11
 ```

 This is due to a missing package (libXt).
-There is another missing package too - the following will fix:
+There is another missing package too.
+Run the following to fix:

-Execute:

 ```
 yum install libXt libXmu